The Organisation of Sports Federations of Oceania aims to unite regional sports federations to:

-- OSFO will establish co-operative relations with all such other organisations with similar objects to its own.
+- OSFO will establish cooperative relations with all such other organisations with similar objectives to its own.

-- OSFO will carry out its objectives without political, religious, cultural and gender bias.
+- OSFO will carry out its objectives without political, religious, cultural or gender bias.

 - OSFO will foster the establishment of organisations representing all the international federations that operate in the region.